Craig Greenberg

-Craig Greenberg (born August 22, 1973) is an American businessman, lawyer, and politician serving as the third mayor of Louisville Metro.
-During his mayoral campaign, he was the subject of what has been termed an assassination attempt at his campaign headquarters, but emerged unscathed.
+Craig Greenberg (born August 22, 1973) is an American businessman, lawyer, and politician serving since 2023 as the third mayor of the consolidated city-county of "Louisville Metro" in Kentucky.
+During his mayoral campaign, he was the target of an assassination attempt at his campaign headquarters, but emerged unscathed.

 After graduating from Harvard Law School, Greenberg was a lawyer at Frost Brown Todd in Louisville.
-He was then a co-founder, president, and chief executive officer of 21c Museum Hotels.
+In 2006, he co-founded 21c Museum Hotels, of which he served as chief executive officer and president.
 In January 2021, Greenberg and Matt Jones, a sports radio host, purchased Ohio Valley Wrestling.

 Early life and career

 Greenberg was born in Commack, New York.
 His family moved to Louisville, Kentucky, in 1980.
 He graduated from Ballard High School.
 He earned his Bachelor of Science from the University of Michigan in 1995, where he was president of the student government, and his Juris Doctor from Harvard Law School in 1998.

 Greenberg began his law career at Frost Brown Todd in Louisville.
 As an attorney with the firm, he worked on its ancillary business initiatives.

 In 2006, Greenberg met art collectors and investors Steve Wilson and Laura Lee Brown, and with them co-founded the 21c Museum Hotels chain.
 He was named the company's president in 2012 and chief executive officer in 2017.
 He stepped down from 21c Museum Hotels in June 2020.

-In January 2021, Greenberg and Matt Jones, a sports radio host, purchased Ohio Valley Wrestling.
+In January 2021, Greenberg and Matt Jones, a sports radio host, purchased a majority stake in Ohio Valley Wrestling.
 Greenberg was also involved in the development of Louisville Museum Plaza and Whiskey Row, and served as a trustee for the University of Louisville.